sgnhyperion/Map-Tales/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## TroubleShoot
-The loading of map takes time, so if the application doesn't work please reopen the like 4-5 time and it will start working

 ## Contact